How to Tile a Bathroom Wall Like a Pro: A Beginner's Guide

 Using a Notched Trowel

-- Even Coverage: Apply the thinset to the wall or the back of the tiles using a notched trowel.
-The notches will help ensure uniform coverage and the correct adhesive depth.
+• Even Coverage: Utilize a notched trowel to apply the thinset to either the wall or the back of the tiles, ensuring even coverage and correct adhesive depth.

-- Working in Sections: Tackle the wall in manageable sections to prevent the adhesive from drying out before the tiles before the tiles are placed.
+• Working in Sections: Tackle the wall in small sections to prevent the adhesive from drying out before the tiles before placing the tiles.

 Setting the Tiles